code-BSOD/praktikum_washer/README.md

 - Returns the power usage of the motor or appliances from the time it was started (socket switched on) and when it was switched off (socket switched off)
 - MQTT socket returns power telemetry data at 10s interval (can NOT go lower than 10s).
 - Thus, only an approximation of power usage can be reported.
-- Returns energy usage in kWH.
+- Returns energy usage in kWh.
 - How energy consumption was calculated:
 	- The voltage and current data from the reading and calculated as *watt = voltage * amp*
 	- The duration the motor remained powered on was calculated when the socket was powered off (/power/off endpoint was called)